milkbottledude/woodlands-jb_tracker/README.md

 Fig 1.6: Dockerfile code

 Line 8 gets the latest version of Google Chrome and Line 9 installs it 📥.
-Line 4 ensures that all the packages installed is the most updated version  🔄 there is, while Line 5 installs all Chrome libraries that could not be installed from the code in Line 9.
+Line 4 ensures that all the packages installed is the most updated version  🔄 there is, while Line 5 installs all the packages that

 Take note that due to Line 4, the container's google chrome version will always stay updated, but the chromedriver version won't.
 Be sure to monitor the logs of the GCloud function 👀 and update the chromedriver binary version in requirements.txt when necessary.